jmratwork/riskmanagementrita-crcz/content/exercise1.md

 ![Banking topology](../static/diagram_banking.png)

 ### Connection Guide
-1. Open a terminal in the KYPO Cyber Range interface.
+1. Open a terminal in the CyberRangeCZ interface.
 2. Connect to the analysis workstation:
    ```bash
    ssh <user>@bank-analyst